handrews4/CI_PP1_SH/README.md

 How to create an anchor link within a page - W3docs https://www.w3docs.com/snippets/html/how-to-create-an-anchor-link-to-jump-to-a-specific-part-of-a-page.html

 How to display two divs side by side - https://stackoverflow.com/questions/17217766/two-divs-side-by-side-fluid-display

+Many thanks to my mentor - Mo Shami for his invaluable advice and guidance

 Content